apache/fineract/README.md

 Pull Requests
 -------------

-We request that your commit message include a FINERACT JIRA issue, recommended to be put in parentheses at the end of the first line.
+We request that your commit message include a FINERACT JIRA issue, and a one-liner that describe the changes.
 Start with an upper case imperative verb (not past form), and a short but concise clear description.
-(E.g. _Add enforced HideUtilityClassConstructor checkstyle (FINERACT-821)_ or _Fix inability to reschedule when interest accrued larger than EMI (FINERACT-1109)_ etc.).
+(E.g. "FINERACT-821: Add enforced HideUtilityClassConstructor checkstyle").

 If your PR is failing to pass our CI build due to a test failure, then: